Are Subtitles Important?

 4. 83% of videos watched on PC are viewed with the sound off .

 This shows that, whilst video consumption is increasing, more and more videos are watched with the sound off.
 But how can you expect a viewer to watch (and really learn, engage, enjoy) your video if they are just watching a moving mouth?
-This is where captions can be an essential component of the video.
+This is where subtitles can be an essential component of the video.

-So are captions important?
+So are subtitles important?

 It depends on the results you want out of your video.

-If your goal is to get more people watching your videos, captions are the best way to achieve more views without changing your content.
+If your goal is to get more people watching your videos, subtitles are the best way to achieve more views without changing your content.
 Not only do they assist your viewers in watching your content, but they are also draw the viewer's attention when designed properly.

 As well as knowing the benefits of adding subtitles to videos, it's important to distinguish the two types of subtitles you can make.

-Closed Versus Open Captions
+Subtitles Versus Open Captions

 Open captions are burned into the video itself, meaning they are always visible.
 Until now, open captions have been underused in videos because they usually require a lengthy amount of time spent in a video editor to implement, or require hiring a video editor to implement.
 But, there is a shortcut way to implement open captions into your videos instantly.